The Importance of Online Reputation

 - What the business communicates regarding itself

-Managing a business reputation necessitates the alignment of those three components.
+Managing a business web presence necessitates the alignment of those three components.
 Once one of those is out of balance, the company’s entire reputation may potentially spiral down.

 Here are a few factors that influence a brand’s online reputation: